woadey/woadey.github.io/content/posts/htb/tier1/index.md

 ![dashboard](images/dashboard.png)

-Going for the throat with the `admin:rKXM59ESxesUFHAd` grants us access and the flag.
+Going for the throat with `admin:rKXM59ESxesUFHAd` grants us access and the flag.

 ![crocodile](images/crocodile.png)